Fixed energy deals ending soon? Lock in before the July price cap rise

 Energy comparisons are based on the details you provide.
 Prices, availability and savings vary by region, meter type and usage.

-Your fixed energy tariff is ending — what should you do?
+Your fixed energy tariff is ending — act before the cap rises

+The good news: the best fixed deals on the market in July 2026 still sit well below both caps — from £1,602/yr — and locking one in shields you from the rise.
 EnergyPlus helps you compare whole-of-market home energy tariffs across the UK.
-Use the form to request a comparison and we’ll highlight suitable options based on your postcode, meter type and preferences (e.g., fixed vs variable, green options).
+Use the form to request a comparison and we'll highlight suitable options based on your postcode, meter type and preferences.

 What we'll ask for (and why)